PyFilesystem/pyfilesystem/docs/implementersguide.rst

 A Guide For Filesystem Implementers
 ===================================

-PyFilesystems objects are designed to be as generic as possible and still expose the full filesystem functionality.
+PyFilesystem objects are designed to be as generic as possible and still expose the full filesystem functionality.
 With a little care, you can write a wrapper for your filesystem that allows it to work interchangeably with any of the built-in FS classes and tools.

 To create a working PyFilesystem interface, derive a class from :py:class:`fs.base.FS` and implement the 9 :ref:`essential-methods`.